Skip to main content

 ConstantValueBuilt-in filter

-API_SENDERMIN_VALUE + 2Executes queued BotApiMethod calls via TelegramClient
+API_SENDERMIN_VALUE + 3Executes queued BotApiMethod calls via TelegramClient

-PUBLISHINGMIN_VALUE + 1000Forwards update to message broker (messaging-*)
+PUBLISHINGMIN_VALUE + 1000Forwards update to message broker (messaging-api)

 (custom default)MAX_VALUEDefault for user-defined filters — runs last